WeNMR-EOSC/wenmr-eosc.github.io/services/index.md

 * <a href="https://alcazar.science.uu.nl/services/FANDAS" target="_blank">FANDAS</a>, a tool to predict peaks for multidimensional NMR experiments on proteins
 * <a href="https://py-enmr.cerm.unifi.it/access/index/maxocc" target="_blank">MAXOCC</a>, a method for making rigorous numerical assessments about the maximum percent of time that a conformer of a flexible macromolecule can exist and still be compatible with the experimental data
 * <a href="https://py-enmr.cerm.unifi.it/access/index/sednmr" target="_blank">SEDNMR</a>, web tool for simple calculation of the relevant parameters for the success of the sedimentation NMR experiments, either in a rotor or with ultracentrifugal devices
-* <a href="https://py-enmr.cerm.unifi.it/access/index/xplor-nih" target="_blank">XPLOR-NIH</a>, a generalized software for biomolecular structure determination from experimental NMR data combined with geometric data

 ## How to access the services